akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authorize.rst

 Description
 -----------
+Applies the given authorization check to the request.

 The user-defined authorization check can either be supplied as a ``=> Boolean`` value which is calculated just from information out of the lexical scope, or as a function ``RequestContext => Boolean`` which can also